-Note.- If the actual construction is composite or nonstandard, include a note to that effect (see example 2 below).

-b) Subgrade strength category: Code High strength: characterized by K =150 MN/m3 and representing all K values above 120 MN/m3 for rigid pavements, and by CBR = 15 and representing all CBR values above 13 for flexible pavements.
-A Medium strength: characterized by K =80 MN/m3 and representing a range in K of 60 to 120 MN/m3 for rigid pavements, and by CBR = 10 and representing a range in CBR of 8 to 13 for flexible pavements. В Low strength: characterized by $K = 40 \text{ MN/m3}$ and representing a range in K of 25 to 60 MN/m3 for rigid pavements, and by CBR = 6 and representing a range in CBR of 4 to 8 for flexible pavements. С Ultra low strength: characterized by K =20 MN/m3 and representing all K values below 25 MN/m3 for rigid pavements, and by CBR = 3 and representing all CBR values below 4 for flexible pavements.
-D c) Maximum allowable tire pressure category: Code High: no pressure limit W Medium: pressure limited to 1.50 MPa X Low: pressure limited to 1.00 MPa Y Very low: pressure limited to 0.50 MPa Z d) Evaluation method: Code Technical evaluation: representing a specific study of the pavement Characteristics and application of pavement behaviour technology.
-T Using aircraft experience: representing a knowledge of the specific type and mass of aircraft satisfactorily being supported under regular use.
+a.
+Pavement type for ACN-PCN determination: Code Rigid pavement R Flexible pavement F Note.- If the actual construction is composite or nonstandard, include a note to that effect (see example 2 below). b.
+Subgrade strength category: Code High strength: characterized by K = 150 MN/m3 and representing all K values above 120 MN/m3 for rigid pavements, and by CBR = 15 and representing all CBR values above 13 for flexible pavements.
+A Medium strength: characterized by K =80 MN/m3 and representing all K values above I20 MN/m3 for rigid pavements, and by CBR = I0 and representing a range in CBR of 8 to I3 for flexible pavements. В Low strength: characterized by $K = 40 MN/m3$ and representing a range in K of 25 to 60 MN/m3 for rigid pavements, and by CBR = 6 and representing a range in CBR of 4 to 8 for flexible pavements. С Ultra low strength: characterized by K = 20 MN/m3 and representing all K values below 25 MN/m3 for rigid pavements, and by CBR = 3 and representing all CBR values below 4 for flexible pavements.
+D c.
+Maximum allowable tire pressure category: Code Unlimited: no pressure limit W High: pressure limited to 1.75 MPa X Medium: pressure limited to 1.25 MPa Υ Low: pressure limited to 0.50 MPa Z Note.- See Note 5 to 10.2.1 where the pavement is used by aircraft with till pressures in the upper categories. re d.
+Evaluation method: Code Technical evaluation: representing a specific study of the pavement Characteristics and application of pavement behaviour technology. Т Using aircraft experience: representing a knowledge of the specific type and mass of aircraft satisfactorily being supported under regular use.
 U